 Connemara Marble

-When in Connemara, Co.
-Galway, be sure to pick up a piece of Connemara marble, which is a rare variety of marble only found in this part of Ireland.
+When in Connemara, County Galway, be sure to pick up a piece of Connemara marble, which is a rare variety of marble found only in this part of Ireland.

 Because of its green color, it is strongly associated with Irish culture and identity and is a popular and convenient souvenir to pack in your suitcase.